Pavel Dybenko: Russian Civil War

 In April 1919 Dybenko disregarded the orders of his superiors and invaded Crimea, instead of moving his forces into the eastern Ukraine (Donbas).
 As a result of this insubordination, the White army conquered Donbas and later in August to December 1919 conquered the rest of Ukraine, other than Crimea.

 Dybenko created what he called "The Crimean Soviet Army", with 9000 men, independent from the Ukrainian Front.
-He created the Crimean Soviet Socialist Republic, and invited Lenin's brother Dmitry Ulianov, to be the prime minister there.
+He created the Crimean Socialist Soviet Republic, and invited Lenin's brother Dmitry Ulianov, to be the prime minister there.
 Kollontai also joined him.
 For himself he reserved the appointment of the Army-and-Navy minister.

 The regime which Dybenko established in Crimea was called "Dybenkism" by the leading Bolsheviks.
 By "Dybenkism" they meant some combination of anarchy, tyranny, and banditry.
 Trotsky said then that the whole Crimean Army was infected by Dybenkism and stopped supplies to it.
 During his short reign, Dybenko terrorised national minorities in Crimea.

-The Crimean Soviet Socialist Republic was rather short-lived.
+The Crimean Socialist Soviet Republic was rather short-lived.
 Soon Crimea was reoccupied by Denikin.
 Dybenko fled to Ukraine, losing his army.
 Some of his soldiers deserted to Makhno's forces, while others became independent bands fighting against the Red army and the White army simultaneously.

 In September 1919 Dybenko appeared in Moscow and entered the Red Army Academy.
 After one month he was appointed the commander of the Division No. 37, and sent to fight against the advancing white army at Tsaritsyn and Tula.
 He was court-martialed for unjustified executions of soldiers of his, but was found not guilty.

 In March 1920 Dybenko was appointed commander of the Caucasian cavalry division, and in May 1920 given the Horseback division #2 of the Southern front.
 Due to Dybenko's lack of experience in cavalry warfare, his division #2 was crushed by the White Guard cavalry led by General Ivan Barbovich (Барбович).
 After this event, the Bolshevik command could not entrust any cavalry to him and he was recalled to Moscow to complete his studies.